 The living room has always been the gathering place of the household.
-It’s where a family joins each other and bonds through a variety of activities.
+It’s where a family joins together and bonds through various activities.
 Often, they will gather around the warm glow of a fireplace during a cold night, as our ancestors have for several generations.
 These are the simple moments that make life the amazing thing that it is.

 However, not every home in the world comes with a fireplace.
-There are those people that live in apartments or condos where fireplaces aren’t feasible.
-Some people have a home but the construction of a traditional fireplace that burns wood isn’t legal.
+There are those who live in apartments or condos where fireplaces aren’t feasible.
+Some people have a home, but building a traditional fireplace that burns wood isn’t legal.
 Others can legally build their fireplace, but it is simply too expensive of an undertaking.

 Luckily there are several options out there.
-While some homeowners have chosen to go the route of building a gas fireplace into their home, more and more people are deciding to install an electric fireplace into their home.
+While some homeowners have chosen to build a gas fireplace in their homes, more and more people are deciding to install an electric fireplace in their homes.

-While electric fireplaces have improved so much over the years, there are still many people out there that ask the question: Are electric fireplaces tacky?
+While electric fireplaces have improved quite a bit over the years, many people ask: Are electric fireplaces tacky?

 Let’s dive deep into this question so that you can decide if an electric fireplace is right for you.
-However, first, we need to cover a few topics so that we know what kind of options we have to work with.
-We will examine the different types of wood and gas fireplaces that are available for your home.
+However, first, we need to cover a few topics to know what kind of options we have to work with.
+We will examine the different wood and gas fireplaces available for your home.
 We will then talk about the different types of electric fireplaces that you may want to consider.
 Finally, we will answer that important question: Are electric fireplaces tacky?

-- The Importance of A Visual Striking Fireplace – We will talk about the visual impact that a fireplace has on a home and exactly what it means to be tacky.
+- The Importance of A Visually Striking Fireplace – We will talk about the visual impact of a fireplace in a home and exactly what it means to be tacky.

-- Different Types of Wood Burning Fireplaces – Here we will list the common types of fireplaces that burn wood.
+- Different Types of Wood Burning Fireplaces – Here, we will list the common types of wood-burning fireplaces.

-- Downsides To Wood-Burning Fireplaces – We explain all of the downsides that come with owning a fireplace that burns wood.
+- Downsides To Wood-Burning Fireplaces – We explain the downsides of owning a fireplace that burns wood.

-- Different Types of Gas Fireplaces – We list the common types of fireplaces that use gas.
+- Different Types of Gas Fireplaces – We list the common fireplaces that use gas.

 - Downsides To Gas Fireplaces – We explain why installing a gas fireplace may not be the best alternative.

-- Benefits of Electric Fireplaces – We list the many benefits that come with choosing an electric fireplace over a more traditional wood or gas one.
+- Benefits of Electric Fireplaces – We list the many benefits of choosing an electric fireplace over a more traditional wood or gas one.

 - Are Electric Fireplaces Tacky? – We get to the root of the question and find out if electric fireplaces are classy or not.

-- How To Ensure My Electric Fireplace Doesn’t Look Cheap – We give tips on how to make sure your electric fireplace is everything that you hoped for.
+- How To Ensure My Electric Fireplace Doesn’t Look Cheap – We give tips on ensuring your electric fireplace is everything you hoped for.

 - Electric Fireplaces Heat Production – We get into the details of how an electric fireplace produces heat.

-- Electric Fireplace Flame Effects – We cover all of the interesting ways that electric fireplaces produce a flame effect.
+- Electric Fireplace Flame Effects – We cover all the interesting ways electric fireplaces produce a flame effect.